ckolisko/emergex_cameron_kolisko/README.md

 # NOTE

-This is a copy of [https://github.com/YanceyColin/EmergeX/tree/main](this repo) used for the purposes of displaying the work I (Cameron Kolisko) have done for my Master's Project.
+This is a copy of [this repo](https://github.com/YanceyColin/EmergeX/tree/main) used for the purposes of displaying the work I (Cameron Kolisko) have done for my Master's Project.

 ## Example outputs